Before taking girls on outdoor adventures, check the classification of the countryside you're visiting to see what qualification you need

 Anywhere in the UK except steep slopes, rocky ground, scree, loose rocks and exposed ridges.

-If walking in Open or Remote countryside where ice or snow are prevalent or forecast, the group Leader must hold the Winter Mountain Leader Award.
+If walking in Open, Remote or Extreme countryside where ice or snow are prevalent or forecast, the group Leader must hold the Winter Mountain Leader Award.

 Anywhere in the UK but does not include the planned use of a rope.